-ACL Decision Tag Description MONITOR_IDS The Web Proxy scanned the upload request using either a Data Security Policy or an External DLP Policy, but did not block the request.
-It evaluated the request against the Access Policies.
-MONITOR_SUSPECT_USER_AGENT The Web Proxy monitored the transaction based on the Suspect User Agent setting for the Access Policy group.
-MONITOR_WBRS The Web Proxy monitored the transaction based on the Web Reputation filter settings for the Access Policy group.
-NO_AUTHORIZATION The Web Proxy did not allow the user access to the SaaS application because the user was already authenticated against an authentication realm, but not against any authentication realm configured in the SaaS Application Authentication Policy.
-NO_PASSWORD The user failed authentication.
+ACL Decision Tag Description PASSTHRU_ADMIN The Web Proxy passed through the transaction based on some default settings for the Decryption Policy group.
+PASSTHRU_WEBCAT The Web Proxy passed through the transaction based on URL category filtering settings for the Decryption Policy group.
+PASSTHRU_WBRS The Web Proxy passed through the transaction based on the Web Reputation filter settings for the Decryption Policy group.
 REDIRECT_CUSTOMCAT The Web Proxy redirected the transaction to a different URL based on a custom URL category in the Access Policy group configured to "Redirect."
 SAAS_AUTH The Web Proxy allowed the user access to the SaaS application because the user was authenticated transparently against the authentication realm configured in the SaaS Application Authentication Policy.
 OTHER The Web Proxy did not complete the request due to an error, such as an authorization failure, server disconnect, or an abort from the client.